 - Witness the fitness

 When a mask fits properly, most of your breath should go through it, not out the top or sides, To do this, make your mask fit as snugly as possible, without being uncomfortable.
-Many medical masks often have a bendable metal strip which can be molded to the bridge of your nose to improve the fit.
+Many medical masks often have a bendable metal strip which can be moulded to the bridge of your nose to improve the fit.
 This technique can be replicated with homemade masks by sewing a pipe cleaner or twist tie into your mask in the same position.
 Also adjust your mask’s straps or ear loops until you feel your breath is going in the right direction.

 - If at first you don’t succeed, tape it!